Use the links below to quickly navigate to the information you are looking for:

 - Restrict our processing of your personal data in certain circumstances;

 - Receive your personal data, in a structured, commonly used and machine-readable format and have the right to transmit those data to a third party in certain situations;

 - Object in certain situations to our continued processing of your personal data or at any time to processing of your personal data for direct marketing; and

 - Object to decisions being taken by automated means which produce legal effects concerning you or similarly significantly affect you.

 To exercise any of these rights please find out more here.
 If a subject access request is made and the request for access is manifestly unfounded or excessive, the University reserves the right to refuse to comply with the request in these circumstances.

 The UoW keeps your personal data secure at all times using organisational, physical and technical measures.

 Where appropriate, we also take measures such as anonymisation to ensure data cannot be used to identify you and/or encryption to ensure that the data cannot be accessed without the right security accesses and codes.

-Where UoW engages a third party to process personal data it will do so on the basis of a written contract which conforms to the security requirement of the GDPR.
+Where UoW engages a third party to process personal data it will do so on the basis of a written contract which conforms to the security requirement of the UK GDPR.
 UoW takes measures to enable data to be restored and accessed in a timely manner in the event of a physical or technical incident.